Jianf-Wang/GRCNN/README.md

   --arch skgrcnn109 \
 ```

-The pretrained will be released soon .
+The pretrained model will be released soon .

 Citation
 -----------------